viviaa/powerbi-docs.pt-br/powerbi-docs/desktop-latest-update-archive.md

 ## <a name="october-2016-update-2404554361"></a>Atualização de outubro de 2016 (2.40.4554.361)

-As seguintes atualizações eram novas no Power BI Desktop em outubro:
+As atualizações a seguir foram introduzidas no Power BI Desktop em outubro:

 ### <a name="report-view"></a>Visualização de Relatório: